steveloughran/engineering-proposals/refactoring-s3a.md

 This would purely be a "this is what we can do" prototype, with no plan to retain.
 However, future work can pick up the structure of it as appropriate.
 1. Create and evolve the `StoreContext` class, use as constructor parameter for new modules in the .impl package
-1. Test runner changes to go in in invidual patches (i.e. not with any other code changes)
+1. Test runner changes to go in in individual patches (i.e. not with any other code changes)
 1. As for "the final architecture" -we get to evolve it.

 ### How do you stop this becoming a vast over-the-top rework?